kcp-dev/kcp/docs/content/en/main/concepts/authorization.md

 Service accounts declared within a workspace don't have access to initializing workspaces.

-### API binding authorizer
+### Maximal permission policy authorizer

-If the requested resource type is part of an API binding, then the API binding authorizer verifies that the request is not exceeding the maximum permission policy of the related API export.
+If the requested resource type is part of an API binding, then this authorizer verifies that the request is not exceeding the maximum permission policy of the related API export.
 Currently, the "local policy" maximum permission policy type is supported.